 Although a beautiful model boating venue, Setley Pond is an enclosed body of still water which is frequently visited by New Forest animals.
 This results in some potential health hazards which will be briefly summarised, sources of more detailed information are provided below.

-- Animal attacks Despite their horns (photo above) the highland cattle tend to be timid, but the ponies can occasionally be a nuisance (especially if they have been illegally fed by visitors) – in either case be wary of coming between a mother and her offspring!
+- Animal attacks Cattle and horses often visit the pond.
+Despite their horns (photo above) the highland cattle tend to be timid, but the ponies can occasionally be a nuisance (especially if they have been illegally fed by visitors).
+For all cattle and horses be wary of coming between a mother and her offspring!
 Also, know the pony’s warning signals (see leaflet below).
 Ponies kick as well as bite!

 - Leptospirosis is transmitted in urine and droppings from cattle and rats (the latter causing Weil’s disease).
 In the UK, very few cases are associated with recreational water pursuits, however it is a serious illness if not treated, and members should be aware of the possible symptoms.